ansible/ansible/docsite/rst/dev_guide/developing_modules_python3.rst

             # of code.

 .. note:: Much of Ansible assumes that all encoded text is UTF-8.
 At some
-    point, if there is demand for other encodings we may change that but for now it is safe to assume that bytes are UTF-8.
+    point, if there is demand for other encodings we may change that, but for now it is safe to assume that bytes are UTF-8.

 Writing to files is the opposite process::